 I couldn’t really believe it when he told me about it, but he loves doing it and it’s a great way not only to practise your English listening (and speaking), but to get a personalised plan of how to improve your English with podcasts.

-Subscribe and get access to this great opportunity to practise listening!
+Become a member of Leonardo English and get access to this great opportunity to practise your listening!